raghavmishra/cobalt3-vscode/README.md

 # Malicious Extension

-This VSCode extension is created for educational purposes to demonstrate how a malicious extension can establish a reverse shell connection.
+This VSCode extension is created for educational purposes to demonstrate how a malicious extension can be used for initial access and persistence.
+There is no obfuscation or in-memory execution has been added for now but will do it later.

 ## Features